skhabiri/skhabiri.github.io/_posts/2020-11-18-Classification-of-Imbalanced-Dataset-provided-by-Bridges-to-Prosperity-(B2P)-and-FastAPI-Framework-deployment-to-AWS-Elastic-Beanstalk.md

 nonnum_features = X.columns[~X.columns.isin(numeric_features)].to_list()
 print("nonnum_features:\n", nonnum_features)
 ```

 nonnum_features:
 ['bridge_opportunity_bridge_type', 'bridge_classification', 'flag_for_rejection']

 Missing values in numerical features are filled with the mean value of each feature.
-This would prevent the FastAPI to arbitrary uses 0 as a replacement for missing numerical types.
+This would prevent the FastAPI to arbitrary fills them with 0.

 ```
 X[numeric_features] = X[numeric_features].fillna(value=X[numeric_features].mean().round(decimals=2))
 ```
+We need to process the input data in multiple steps.
+First using an encoder to convert the categorical data into numerical values.
+Then We'll apply SimpleImputer to fill the nan values based on the selected strategy.
+Next we'll apply StandardScaler to normalize our numerical data.